RichardBradley/liquibase.github.com/documentation/diff.md

 ## Hibernate Mapping Diff ##

-As of 1.6, LiquiBase has the ability to compare an existing database with a Hibernate mapping file.
+As of 1.6, Liquibase has the ability to compare an existing database with a Hibernate mapping file.
 For more information, visit the [Hibernate integration](hibernate.html) page

 ## Running Diff ##

 Diff command support is available through the [command_line](command_line.html) and [ant](ant.html) tools.
-When diff-ing databases, you specify the target database like you normally do in LiquiBase (--url, --username, etc. flags) and you specify the base database with additional flags after the command name.
+When diff-ing databases, you specify the target database like you normally do in Liquibase (--url, --username, etc. flags) and you specify the base database with additional flags after the command name.

 ## Example ##